cechae/cechae.github.io/README.md

-Tech used: HTML, CSS, JavaScript, SCSS
+Tools used: HTML, CSS, JavaScript, SCSS

 This github page is connected to a NameCheap domain.